witnet/documentation/docs/tutorials/bitcoin-price-feed/contract.md

     emit Error(uint64(errorCode), errorMessage);
   }

-  // In any case, set `pending` to false so a new update can be requested pending = false;
+  // In either case, set `pending` to false so a new update can be requested pending = false;
 }
 ```